To the question, “What gives you the right or privilege

 The educational challenge of the Great Turning is therefore how to encourage every person to take their own next steps toward being a kinder, wiser and more skillful nurturer and protector of the Web of Life, starting from wherever they are and reaching out in widening circles.
 The development of the Internet, and of Internet-based educational software, make this encouragement possible in new ways.

-The free and open-source Cooperative University of the Great Turning encourages people to become LLEARMs (lifelong-learner-encourager-activist-researcher-mentors) across a wide range of topics and issues related to ecology, sustainability, and social justice.
-We do not grant academic degrees, credits or certificates or credits.
-Instead, we
+The free and open-source Cooperative Library of the Great Turning encourages people to become LLEARMs (lifelong-learners-encouragers-activists-researchers-mentors) across a wide range of topics and issues related to ecology, sustainability, and social justice.
+Instead of focusing on academic degrees, credits or certificates, we

 - encourage participants to form independent study-and-action partnerships (especially Teams-of-Two), document their learning experiences in personal portfolios, and offer the fruit of their work back to the entire community (as described in our Invitation to Participate).

 - present extensive libraries of online text, audio and video study resources,

 - intend to offer a range of free online courses, using the MOOC model of mutual support

 - develop and distribute open source curriculum materials to schools, colleges and universities.